 JIFX Day 4

-We spent the final day gathering feedback from the FEMA Corps team members who conducted the interviews.
-Their feedback will help FEMA determine how to better identify survivor needs and was also valuable for us to hear as we are constantly working to improve Fulcrum.
-Since FEMA Corps are on the front lines in disaster situations as FEMA representatives, it’s great to get feedback directly from them.
-We will be brainstorming ways for taking that and improving the process and toolset.
+We spent the final day gathering feedback from FEMA Corps team members who conducted survivor interviews during the experiment.
+Their insights will help FEMA refine its approach to identifying survivor needs and improve overall disaster response efforts.
+The feedback was also valuable for us as we continually work to enhance the Fulcrum platform.
+Since FEMA Corps teams operate on the front lines of disaster response, their firsthand perspectives are incredibly important.
+We will brainstorm ways to apply their input and refine both the process and toolset for future deployments.